-The MSISE program is housed within the Engineering Department at the CEEPS.
-The primary contact for assessment is H. Sarper.
+The MSME program is housed within the Engineering Department at the CEEPS.
+The primary contact for assessment is N. JAKSIC.

-Mission: The MSISE program prepares students from diverse educational backgrounds to function as engineers in advanced projects in industrial engineering and operations research and to continue their studies and obtain other advanced degrees especially at doctoral level.
+Mission: The MSME program prepares students from diverse educational backgrounds to function as engineers in advanced projects in mechatronics and to continue their studies and obtain other advanced degrees especially at the doctoral level.

 The Colorado State University - Pueblo's mission statement states that "The University shall offer a broad array of baccalaureate programs with a strong professional focus and a firm grounding in the liberal arts and sciences.
 The University shall also offer selected masters level graduate programs.
 (Colorado Statutes 23-55-101)."
-The MSISE program builds on our Bachelor of Science in Industrial Engineering (BSIEN) program that has "a strong professional focus and a firm grounding in ...sciences."
-Like the BSIEN program, the MSISE program also has a strong professional focus and will provide graduates with advanced scientific/engineering knowledge and skills to the region.
-The MSISE program closely follows the mission of the Department of Engineering which is to provide the highest quality engineering education in preparation of graduates for professional positions and/or doctoral studies.
+The MSME program builds on our Bachelor of Science in Engineering (BSE) program that has "a strong professional focus and a firm grounding in ...sciences."
+Like the BSE program, the MSME program also has a strong professional focus and will provide graduates with advanced scientific/engineering knowledge and skills to serve the region.

+The MSME program closely follows the mission of the Department of Engineering which is to provide the highest quality engineering education in preparation of graduates for professional positions and/or doctoral studies.
 The Department is focused on broad engineering degrees not offered elsewhere in Colorado.